 California-based Loeb & Loeb is temporarily reducing partner draws by 20% and deferring its April capital distribution to July, because the federal tax filing was moved to that month, according to a memo from chairman Kenneth Florin.
 The firm also reduced pay of income partners, senior counsel, of counsel, associates and senior staff by 15% and paralegals and other staff by 10%.

-The 300-lawyer firm, based in New Jersey, said that although it was doing well financially—it said March 2020 was its second-strongest financial month in the last two years—it had decided to pause a portion of planned distributions for equity partners.
+The 300-lawyer firm, based in New Jersey, said in April that although it was doing well financially, it had decided to pause a portion of planned distributions for equity partners.

 Marshall Dennehey Warner Coleman & Goggin